FrankTub/Figure8/README.md

   <img src="https://upload.wikimedia.org/wikipedia/en/a/a6/Attached_to_figure-eight-dot-com.png" alt="Figure Eight Logo">
 </a>

-Thanks to [Figure Eight](https://www.figure-eight.com/) for providing cool data and setting up a cutting edge project!
+Thanks to [Figure Eight](https://www.figure-eight.com/) for providing cool data with which we can create a cutting edge project!